 It’s time to bring back parquet flooring

-In fact, wood parquet still graces the floors of many aristocratic buildings in Europe, such was its popularity.
-Not only is it a durable option for both princes and paupers alike, it’s also a way of warming up your room using wood to create a cosy feel without losing your design kudos.
+From its origins in 17th Century France, in the homes of aristocrats, to a modern-day design choice, it has offered a durable, flexible and stylish solution to flooring that has been enjoyed by design connoisseurs throughout history.
+Not only is it a durable option for both princes and paupers alike, but it’s also a way of warming up your room using wood to create a cosy feel without losing your design kudos.

 Credit: Mckay Flooring

-Over the years, the technique has been refined and there are now three main ways to get your the parquet look in your home: solid wood, engineered wood or parquet tiles.
+Over the years, the technique has been refined and there are now three main ways to get the parquet look in your home: solid wood, engineered wood or parquet wood floor tiles.